EBI-Metabolights/guides/docs/index.md

 **Before Submission:**

-- Create MetaboLights user [account](MetaboLights_account.md#create-account) (If you have not created yet).
+- [X] Create MetaboLights user [account](MetaboLights_account.md#create-account) (If you do not have one).

-- Make ready study raw data ie. ***spectral files*** produced by the analytical instrument and/or an open source version.
+- [X] Make ready study supplementary, derived, and raw data. ie. ***spectral files*** produced by the analytical instrument and/or an open source version.
 Please see  [accepted file formats](Files.md#raw-data).

-- MetaboLights **allows only file names containing letters (a–z, A–Z), numbers (0–9), hyphens (-), underscores (_), or dots (.)**.
-Please ensure that supplementary, derived, and raw derived data file names comply with this pattern.
+- [X] MetaboLights **allows only file names containing letters (a–z, A–Z), numbers (0–9), hyphens (-), underscores (_), or dots (.)**.
+Please ensure that supplementary, derived, and raw data file names comply with this pattern.
 Otherwise, rename them accordingly. **Space characters are not allowed.**

-- **Starting on 12th June 2025, MetaboLights will allow only raw/derived data files and compressed versions of raw/derived data folders (e.g. .d, .raw, or any NMR raw data folder)**.
+- [X] **Starting on 12th June 2025, MetaboLights will allow only raw/derived data files and compressed versions of raw/derived data folders (e.g. .d, .raw, or any NMR raw data folder)**.
 If your study includes raw data folders, please compress each folder **individually** using a ZIP utility before submission.  **A zip file containing multiple raw folders is not allowed.**

-- Organize your supplementary, raw and derived data files on your local storage.
+- [X] Organize your supplementary, raw and derived data files on your local storage.
 Create subfolders if needed. **Subfolder names MUST comply with filename pattern**.
 Ensure subfolder names contain only letters (a–z, A–Z), numbers (0–9), hyphens (-), underscores (_), or dots (.)

-- If you want to use FTP to upload your data files, install an FTP client (e.g. FileZilla).
+- [X] If you want to use FTP to upload your data files, install an FTP client (e.g. FileZilla).

-- If you are not principal investigator of the study, collect principal investigator contact information (e.g. email, phone number, fax number, affiliation, etc.).
+- [X] If you are not principal investigator of the study, collect principal investigator contact information (e.g. email, phone number, fax number, affiliation, etc.).

 **During Submission:**

-- If you are experiencing problems with Aspera, try to use FTP client to upload your data (i.e. Filezilla).
+- [X] If you are experiencing problems with Aspera, try to use FTP client to upload your data (i.e. Filezilla).

-- Ensure your data file uploads are completed successfully.
+- [X] Ensure your data file uploads are completed successfully.

-- Do not forget to index your FTP folder after your new uploads.
+- [X] Do not forget to index your FTP folder after your new uploads.

-- Complete all fields of the following sections [metadata](index.md#study-overview):
+- [X] Complete all fields of the following sections [metadata](index.md#study-overview):
     - Summary: title, abstract/description, contacts
     - Publications
-    - Descriptors
+    - Descriptors: Define at least 3 keywords.
     - Protocols
     - Samples
     - Assays
     - Metabolites

-- Add principal investigator as a contact person.
+- [X] Add principal investigator as a contact person.
-- Define at least one study factor and complete its values (At least two rows MUST be filled with different factor values).
+- [X] Define at least one study factor and complete its values (At least two rows MUST be filled with different factor values).
-- Ensure sample names are unique and referenced in assay files.
+- [X] Ensure sample names are unique and referenced in assay files.
-- If you want to bulk update on your local, follow these steps:
+- [X] If you want to bulk update on your local, follow these steps:

     - Download metadata file on Files tab.